JamieL527/saas-ai/README.md

-# Build a SaaS AI Platform with Next.js, React, Tailwind, Prisma, Stripe
+# A SaaS AI Platform with Next.js, React, Tailwind, Prisma, Stripe

 This is a repository for Build a SaaS AI Platform with Next.js 13, React, Tailwind, Prisma, Stripe